Kentucky State University: History

 KSU became a land-grant college in 1890 following the passage of the Morrill Land-Grant Acts, and the departments of home economics, agriculture, and mechanics were added to the school's curriculum.
 The school produced its first graduating class of five students in the spring of that year.
 A high school was organized in 1893.
 This expansion continued into the 20th century in both name and program.
 In 1902, the name was changed to Kentucky Normal and Industrial Institute for Colored Persons.
-The name was changed again in 1926 to Kentucky State Industrial College for Colored Persons.
+The name was changed again in 1926 to Kentucky State Industrial College for Colored Persons (KSIC).

 In 1929, the high school was discontinued by president Rufus B. Atwood, since students were now entering college with a high school education.
 In 1938, the school was named the Kentucky State College for Negroes.
 The term "for Negroes" was dropped in 1952.

 The civil engineering program was started in 1942 after the NAACP threatened a lawsuit on behalf of a black student who wanted to attend the engineering program at the University of Kentucky.

 Dr. Martin Luther King Jr. delivered the commencement speech at the 1957 graduation ceremonies titled, "Facing the Challenge of a New Age".

 In 1960, the first white student enrolled.
 Kentucky State College became a university in 1972, renamed Kentucky State University.